simonw/datasette/README.md

     pip3 install datasette

 Datasette requires Python 3.5 or higher.
+We also have [detailed installation instructions](https://datasette.readthedocs.io/en/stable/installation.html) covering other options such as Docker.

 ## Basic usage